nemurihime72/mad-bookreader/Documentations.md

 * Created 2 different methods to scroll when reading book, horizontal and vertical
 * Created a page for settings and a new custom app bar
 * Made grid view display number of items in a row depending on the width of the device
+* Edit feature to edit title of book
+* Deleting feature to delete book from the recyclerview